Zubax/canface_cf1/tools/drwatson/README.md

 ## Installation

-This application requires an Ubuntu-based GNU/Linux distribution.
+This application requires an Ubuntu-based GNU/Linux distribution and an old version of Python ca. 3.6.

 A working GNU ARM toolchain version 7 or newer must be installed.
 Please read this for installation instructions: <https://kb.zubax.com/x/NoEh>.